AdobeDocs/experience-manager-cloud-service.en/help/edge/docs/forms/create-forms.md

 Before you start, ensure that you have completed the following steps:

-* Set up an [AEM project using AEM Forms boilerplate](/help/edge/docs/forms/tutorial.md#create-a-new-aem-project-pre-configured-with-adaptive-forms-block) or [added Adaptive Forms Block to your exisiting AEM Project](/help/edge/docs/forms/tutorial.md#add-adaptive-forms-block-to-your-existing-aem-project) and clone the corresponding GitHub repository on your local machine.
+* Set up an [AEM project using AEM Forms boilerplate](/help/edge/docs/forms/tutorial.md#create-a-new-aem-project-pre-configured-with-adaptive-forms-block) or [added Adaptive Forms Block to your existing AEM Project](/help/edge/docs/forms/tutorial.md#add-adaptive-forms-block-to-your-existing-aem-project) and clone the corresponding GitHub repository on your local machine.
 In this document, the local folder of your Edge Delivery Services (EDS) project is referred as `[EDS Project repository]`.
 * Ensure that you have access to Google Sheets or Microsoft SharePoint.
 To set up Microsoft SharePoint as your content source, see [How to use SharePoint](https://www.aem.live/docs/setup-customer-SharePoint).